(Tia gets the session off to a quick

 Tia: (sighs) sorry.

 Russ: thatís all

 Tia: should have tried

-Russ: no, I need the practice.
+Russ: no, I needed the

 (Korton make a rare appearance.)

 that it is as I have

 Slurring of speech is unacceptable.
 I know you